NewsInSA

 From Uber to Google, tech platforms are hardcoding apartheid geography into the 21st century.

-A 2024 UCT study found ride-hailing algorithms charge <strong>42% more</strong> for trips originating in townships—not due to distance, but 'risk pricing.'
-Meanwhile, Google Maps labels Khayelitsha as a 'low-connectivity zone,' discouraging delivery services and remote work opportunities.
+Cape Town, South Africa – A 2024 UCT study has revealed that ride-hailing algorithms charge 42% more for trips starting in townships—not because of distance, but due to so-called “risk pricing.”
+Meanwhile, Google Maps labels Khayelitsha as a “low-connectivity zone”, discouraging delivery services, investment, and even remote work opportunities.

-The Data Feedback Loop
+The Data Feedback Loop: Apartheid by Algorithm

-Hacking the System
+Hacking the System: Grassroots Solutions

 Related Articles